stoeps13/connections-doc/source/admin/secure/t_admin_setting_up_WASProxy_t.md

     5. Click **New...** and add the settings for your IHS hostname and port.
 By default, the HTTP port is port 80, and the secure port \(HTTPS\) is 443.
 If these values are different on your environment, adjust these values accordingly.

+        !!! note
-        **Note:** REMEMBER TO REPEAT THIS STEP FOR THE OTHER GENERIC CLUSTER PROTOCOL.
+    REMEMBER TO REPEAT THIS STEP FOR THE OTHER GENERIC CLUSTER PROTOCOL.

     6. Stop, synchronize, and restart the nodes in your environment.